 Another way to improve mental focus is to learn how to eliminate distractions.
 Distractions often prevent us from focusing on the task at hand.
 These distractions could come in the form of background noise, online or interruptions by peers and colleagues, and while sometimes it’s as simple as turning off the radio, it’s far more challenging when it comes from people.

-BlockSite is a website blocker available on desktop and mobile, that empowers users to stop procrastinating and stay focused.
+BlockSite is a website blocker and stay focused app available on desktop and mobile, that empowers users to stop procrastinating and stay focused.
 Users are able to increase productivity by removing distractions from their life and work.

 By blocking distracting websites and apps, BlockSite helps you focus on what you need to do instead of being distracted while online.
 You can read more about it here.